One

 Taking this into account, it has been proposed (and is now being actioned by the council), that they focus on the introduction of controlled parking in the area of Hollingdean where support was highest.

-This will be a full scheme, operating from 9am to 8pm, seven days of the week.
+This will be a full scheme, operating from 9am to 8pm, seven days a week.

 The map included here shows the layout of this new zone, which will encompass the following streets within Hollingdean: